Sadamingh/Beautifulsoup-Practice/README.md

 # Beautifulsoup-Practice

-This is a repo of practices of Beautifulsoup.
+This is a repo with the practices of Beautifulsoup.
+Note that there's no single solution for each of those challenges and the python files in all these challenges are just examples to solve the problem.
+Free free to use any other method to solve the problem.

+For further information, please refer to the [documentation](https://www.crummy.com/software/BeautifulSoup/bs4/doc/) of the beautifulsoup.

 | Challenge | Goal |
 | --------- | ---- |